-Moreover, she has delivered bespoke courses focused on Adobe and Creative training for companies and institutes such as BBC, SKY WWF, Roche, NHS, The National Gallery, ILGA-Europe and also has delivered training days for several Universities and Colleges.
+Moreover, she has delivered bespoke Adobe creative training for clients such as BBC, SKY, WWF, ILGA, NHS, Roche, The National Gallery and several Universities and Colleges.

 CREATIVE LEARNING IN TEACHING